monstagorilla/otdata/docs/additionalDocs.md

 },
 ```
 ## HTTP Status Codes
 Overview of the use of HTTP Status Codes.

+In the body of all error codes optional error messages and custom error codes can be returned.

 **Successful (2xx):**
 There is always only **one** of the following status codes available for successfully responding to a request.